 • Combustible Materials.
 Hay, straw, shavings or similar combustible materials shall not be located within any tent or membrane structure containing an assembly occupancy, except for the materials necessary for the daily feeding and care of animals.
 Sawdust and shavings utilized for a public performance or exhibit shall not be prohibited provided the sawdust and shavings are kept damp.
 Combustible material shall not be permitted under stands or seats at any time.

 • All tents greater than 400 square feet shall have at least one five pound, multipurpose (ABC) fire extinguisher on site.
 Additional fire extinguishers may be required.

-• Propane tanks shall be located at least 60 inches (5) feet away from the tent.
+• Propane tanks shall be located outside and at least ten (10) feet away from the tent.
 Tanks shall be secured to a stationary object or staked to prevent the tank from tipping over.
-NFPA 188.8.131.52.3

 • Propane gas or electric heating devices intended to be used inside tents or membrane structures shall be listed on the permit application and approved by the AHJ.

 • Cooking equipment used in tents shall comply with NFPA 96, unless all or part of the installation is exempted by the AHJ.

 • All cooking equipment shall be attended at all times.
 Hot coals shall be doused and/or properly disposed of in specially designated coal dumpsters to prevent fires.

 • Operations such as warming of foods and similar operations that use solid flammables, butane or other similar devices which do not pose an ignition hazard are approved.